 Salamanca, Mortágua, Vimeiro, Ciudad Rodrigo, Valladolid, and Bussaco house interpretation centres, permanent exhibitions, and military museums covering his operations; Alba de Tormes, San Felices de los Gallegos, Torres Vedras, and Alqueidão retain fortified positions where French and allied troops left their mark; Primer Edecán conduct guided tours of the battlefields.
 What's more, we can stay in unique buildings such as the Parador hotel in Ciudad Rodrigo or the Palace Hotel in Bussaco and take in the Archaeological Site in Siega Verde or the Toro Wine Route.

-the footsteps of one of Britain's greatest ever generals and one of the main figures in the Peninsular War.
+A wide range of activities to follow in the footsteps of one of Britain's greatest ever generals and one of the main figures in the Peninsular War.

 Monument commemorating the Battle of Vimeiro.